ug-cp/fast_samd21_tc/README.md

 # fast_samd21_tc -- TC5 or TC3 timer library for SAMD21 microcontrollers

-This library allows using the TC5_Handler or the TC3_Handler routine triggered by the TC5 or TC3 timer on SAMD21 (e. g.
+This library allows using the TC5_Handler or the TC3_Handler routine triggered by the Timer/Counter TC5 or the Timer/Counter TC3 on SAMD21
+(e. g.
 Arduino MKRZERO).
+The SAMD21 is also called SAM D21.

 It is possible to trigger very fast (a few microseconds, e. g.
 4 us = 4e-6 s).